How Digital Device Use Interferes with Child Development

 The first three years of life are when the brain builds its foundation.
 During this time, over a million neural connections form every second—shaped by the baby’s environment, experiences, and relationships.

-When screens take the place of rich, real-world interaction, it can do more than delay development.
+When digital device use takes the place of rich, real-world interaction, it can do more than delay development.
 It can actually change the way a baby’s brain is developing.
 A study from Cincinnati Children’s Hospital in 2019 used brain scans (MRI) to look at toddlers’ brains.
 The results showed that screen time was linked to lower development in the brain’s white matter—especially in areas involved in language, literacy, and cognitive control (Hutton, J. S., et al., 2019).
 White matter is like the brain’s highway system—it helps messages move quickly and smoothly between different regions.
 When it’s underdeveloped, kids may struggle more with learning, memory, and self-regulation as they grow.

 Furthermore, digital media use in preschoolers was also found to be linked with reduced cortical thickness and sulcal depth in areas for visual processing, memory, attention, and social cognition (Hutton et al., 2022).